byterubpay/byterub-site/_posts/2019-01-19-logs-for-the-Community-meeting-held-on-2019-01-19.md

 **\<rehrar>** so michael, don't feel bad, ashamed, or any other negative emotion for opening an FFS for your time
 **\<msvb-mob>** It would be nice if a few of us would make comments in that subthread 'defunding' to voice support or not?
 Thanks if you do.
 **\<msvb-mob>** https://forum.getbyterub.org/9/work-in-progress/90126/advancing-byterub-hardware-wallet?page=&noscroll=1#post-96728
 **\<sgp\_>** Seriously though, we're not going to complain if you meet these requirements.
-But of course, you should consider asking for more XMR if you need it, and volatility circumstances threatened your support of the project
+But of course, you should consider asking for more BTR if you need it, and volatility circumstances threatened your support of the project
 **\<sgp\_>** Sure, we can add some comments
 **\<msvb-mob>** sgp\_: Okay, then as long as a few add comments we can close the topic and move to the next, thanks.
 **\<sgp\_>** We already did 6. survey